Uber sells air taxi business Elevate to Joby Aviation, shedding its last moonshot – TechCrunch

 Today, Uber is a company focused on ride-hailing and delivery while keeping its hand in micromobility, logistics and autonomous vehicles through a series of deals struck in 2020.

 The Joby-Elevate terms are similar to two other Uber deals this year.
-In spring, Uber led a $170 million funding round in micromobility startup Lime.
+In the spring, Uber led a $170 million funding round in micromobility startup Lime.
 As part of the deal, Lime acquired Uber’s micromobility subsidiary Jump.
 The majority of Jump’s 400 employees were laid off.
 Earlier this week, autonomous vehicle startup Aurora Innovation reached an agreement with Uber to buy the ride-hailing firm’s self-driving unit in a complex deal that will value the combined company at $10 billion.

-Just like the Uber’s deals with Lime and now Joby, Aurora isn’t paying cash for Uber ATG, a company that was last valued at $7.25 billion.
+Just like Uber’s deals with Lime and now Joby, Aurora isn’t paying cash for Uber ATG, a company that was last valued at $7.25 billion.
 Instead, Uber is handing over its equity in ATG and investing $400 million into Aurora, which will give it a 26% stake in the combined company, according to a filing with the U.S. Securities and Exchange Commission.

-Uber said October that it sold off a $500 million stake in its Uber Freight business to an investor group led by New York-based investment firm Greenbriar Equity Group.
+Uber said in October that it sold off a $500 million stake in its Uber Freight business to an investor group led by New York-based investment firm Greenbriar Equity Group.
 The deal valued the unit at $3.3 billion on a post-money basis.
-Uber has maintained its majority stake in Uber Freight unlike the Jump, Elevate and ATG deals.
+Uber has maintained its majority stake in Uber Freight, unlike the Jump, Elevate and ATG deals.